DS3Lab/cognival-cli/README.md

       Call: `config properties`

     - show: Shows details of a configuration, associated cognitive sources and embeddings as well as experiments.
-The basic view shows general configuration properties (editable by `config open`) and lists cognitive sources and embeddings/random embeddings (without informations about how they are paired):
+The basic view shows general configuration properties (editable by `config open`) and lists cognitive sources and embeddings/random baselines (without information about how they are paired):
             `config show demo`

         Experiment details can either be viewed for a single cognitive source or for the entire configuration (this can be quite verbose!):